 You don’t want to be anywhere near a tornado when it happens.
-So we made a tornado in a bottle to demonstrate to the kids what the tornado looks like.
+So here is a tornado in a bottle experiment to demonstrate to your children what a tornado looks like up close.
 It turned out to be one of my kids’ favorite weather experiments!

 How to Make Tornado in a Bottle